viktoriageorrg04/gen-ai-project/README.md

 Notes
 - Backend (gen): diffusers only.
-- Env files live in `code/.env` (auto-created from `code/.env.example` by the notebook).
+- Env files can be found in `code/.env` (auto-created from `code/.env.example` by the notebook).
 - Outputs saved in `outputs/`.
-- Added some error handling so the notebook might throw some here and there; before proceeding with generating the manifest, you should set `proceed = True` to continue as I couldn't figure out how to have it displayed by default.
+- Added some error handling so the notebook might throw some exceptions here and there; before proceeding with generating the manifest, you should set `proceed = True` to continue as I couldn't figure out how to have it displayed by default.

 Running the Notebook
 --------------------